-Volleyball and sports can be a powerful tool for teaching important life lessons.
+Youth volleyball along with sports in general can be a powerful tool for teaching important life lessons.
 This video and article shares one of the most important life lessons we as coaches and parents can give our players and kids.
-In it you will learn techniques to help your players embrace challenge and change while developing a “Growth Mindset!”
+In it you will learn techniques to help your youth players embrace challenge and change while developing a “Growth Mindset!”

-At Volleyball1on1 we believe this is the most important part of our job, meaning teaching youth important life lessons through the sport of volleyball and we define this process as “It’s Bigger Than Volleyball!” ™
+At Volleyball1on1 we believe this is the most important part of our job, teaching youth important life lessons through the sport of volleyball which we define as “It’s Bigger Than Volleyball!” ™

-Last week something special happened in my world.
-(Date: 3/1/17) My son, Thor (9), got up on stage at his talent show and solved a Rubik’s cube.
+At age 9 our son Thor got up on stage at his school talent show contest and solved a Rubik’s cube.
 But he didn’t just solve it.
 He did a large portion of it with his eyes closed.
 In front of an audience of over 350 people.

-Don’t believe me?
+Don’t believe my wife Vanessa and me?
 Check out the video below:

-Needless to say, it blew everybody’s collective mind that a little boy could solve a puzzle few in the (much older) audience could, and do it with his eyes closed.
-Looking back, I can honestly say that this was no accident.
-This was the result of my belief system on parenting and coaching – learning to learn, you could call it.
+Needless to say, it blew everybody’s collective mind that a little boy could solve a puzzle which even the much older audience of parents could not.
+In addition, Thor did it with his eyes closed.
+Looking back, we can honestly say that this was no accident.
+This was the result of our belief system on parenting and coaching – “learning to learn”, you could call it.

-“My job as a coach is to teach my players how to become better learners.
-This will enable them to learn everything, including volleyball, faster, more efficiently.” – Andor Gyulai
+“Our job as a coaches is to teach our youth players how to become better learners.
+This will enable them to learn everything, including volleyball faster and more efficiently.” – Andor Gyulai, Co-Founder of Volleyball1on1.

 “The ability to learn faster than your competitors may be your only sustainable advantage.” – Arie de Geus